chaotic-person/ECOSORT_/waste-app-main/waste-app-main/README.md

-# Firebase Studio
+# ECOSORT

-This is a NextJS starter in Firebase Studio.

-To get started, take a look at src/app/page.tsx.
+This Application is created by Team INNOMINDS MKCE.